Find Cheap Homeowners Insurance Quotes in Your Area

 - Volcanic eruption

-Insurance policies always name specific exceptions to a policy—perils that are not covered.
-As with covered perils, things that aren't covered will vary by insurer and where you live, but many named exceptions are common across all insurers.
+Insurance policies always name specific exceptions to a policy — perils that are not covered.
+As with covered perils, things that aren't covered vary by insurer and where you live, but many named exceptions are common across all insurers.

 - Earth movement